Xihoudu: Disputes

-Experts from the Shanxi Provincial Institute of Archaeology believe that the most effective way to resolve these disputes and problems is to further excavate to obtain new information.With the progress of archaeological work, the artificial traces of stone products have been determined, and the chronological problem has been solved.
-The Xihoudu site has become one of the world's first-class Paleolithic archaeological sites.
+Experts from the Shanxi Provincial Institute of Archaeology believe that the most effective way to resolve these disputes and problems is to further excavate to obtain new information.

+In 2020, a new study of 39 lithics produced an isochron 26Al/10Be (aluminum-26 to beryllium-10) burial dating of Xihoudu of 2.43 Ma.
+This would make Xihoudu the oldest lithic site in China.